NomicFoundation/hardhat/book/src/01_getting_started/03_test.md

 ## EDR

 Part of EDR's test suite requires a working internet connection.
 Those tests are marked with the `test-remote` feature flag.
-EDR uses Alchemy as an Ethereum mainnet provider for its remote tests, which requires its API URL (including token) to be set in the `ALCHEMY_URL` environment variable.
+EDR uses both Alchemy and Infura as Ethereum mainnet providers for its remote tests.
+This requires their API URLs (including token) to be set in the `ALCHEMY_URL` and `INFURA_URL` environment variables.

 To run all tests, including remote tests, execute: